Baba Hari Dass: First teaching in Hatha Yoga and Swami Satyananda Giri

 In 1936, Hari Datt Brahmachari attended classes of Swami Satyananda Giri (disciple of Swami Sri Yukteswar Giri) of Dashnami Sanyasi Sect (originated by Jagadguru Adi Shankaracharya), who visited Almora region.
 Swami Satyananda was well versed in classical yoga tenets and encouraged adults to use the practices of Hatha yoga.
-He postulated that developing strong body, in which the soul resides, aids in the journey to attain emancipation.
-Techniques he demonstrated and explained were based in Ashtanga Yoga and in Hatha Yoga of seven limbs: Shatkarma, Asana, Mudra, Pratyahara, Pranayama, Dhyana, and Samadhi.
+He postulated that developing a strong body, in which the soul resides, aids in the journey toward emancipation.
+Techniques he demonstrated and explained were based in Ashtanga Yoga and Hatha Yoga of the seven limbs: Shatkarma, Asana, Mudra, Pratyahara, Pranayama, Dhyana, and Samadhi.
 He also used Ayurvedic principles of the balanced food of three-doshas, consistent eating habits, and avoided oily and fat rich foods.

-When young Brahmachari was asked to demonstrate what he knew, Swamiji was surprised and pleased to see well developed postures, mudras, etc. Brahmachari explained he practiced those in Brahmachari School by his own doing rather than learning from someone else (asanas, pranayamas, shatkarmas, and mudras).
+When young Brahmachari was asked to demonstrate what he knew, Swamiji was surprised and pleased to see well-developed postures and mudras as Brahmachari explained he practiced those in Brahmachari School by his own doing rather than learning from someone else (asanas, pranayamas, shatkarmas, and mudras).
 Swamiji asked him to teach others in his class, who were adults.
 "Swamiji saw my Sarvangasana and was very pleased.
 I showed the series of 12 postures of Surya Namaskar (sun salutation).
 Swamiji liked the way I did the postures and said I should come back every morning and show the people the method of doing asanas."
-Due to that teaching experience, his feeling of a misfit in the class and shyness went away.
+Due to that teaching experience, his feeling of being a misfit in the class and shyness went away.
 He was also well received by adult learners.